Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/5-EVM_Solidity_Vyper_slides.md

 ## Ethereum as first smart contracting platform

-(TODO)
+Ethereum has faced many challenges as the pioneer of smart contracts.

-ideas: talk about the real-world problems that we can reflect on
+* Performance: Underpriced opcodes have been attacked as a spam or DoS vector
-* performance
+* High gas fees: Overwhelming demand low block-space supply
-* frontrunning (etc)
+* Frontrunning: Inserting transactions before, after, or in place of others in order to economically benefit
-* hacks
+* Hacks: Many hacks have exploited smart contract vulnerabilities
-* problems with aggregating smart contract protocols together
+* Problems with aggregating smart contract protocols together

 ---v